trycourier/courier-ios/Docs/PushNotifications.md

     * This adds simple functions to handle push notification delivery and clicks
     * This automatically syncs APNS tokens to Courier

+If you need to support other additional logic in did

 ### FCM - Firebase Cloud Messaging Support

 ⚠️ The [`Firebase iOS package`](https://firebase.google.com/docs/ios/setup) is required